 Mitsubishi Outlander hybrid: verdict

-The 2019 Outlander PHEV doesn’t reinvent the wheel, but then again it didn’t need to.
+The new Outlander PHEV doesn’t reinvent the wheel, but then again it didn’t need to.
 Ironically while it originally landed at a good time, it’s more relevant now than ever before as the push for plug-ins intensifies.
 And looking beyond the powertrain, the Outlander remains a decent if unexciting all-round package.